-From time to time, we are involved in legal proceedings in the ordinary course of our business.
-We do not believe that any of these claims or proceedings against us is likely to have, individually or in the aggregate, a material adverse effect on the financial condition or results of operations.
-Refer to Note 10 in the notes to the condensed financial statements for more information on legal proceedings.
+The Company is from time to time involved in legal proceedings in the ordinary course of our business.
+The Company does not believe that any of these claims or proceedings against us is likely to have, individually or in the aggregate, a material adverse effect on the financial condition or results of operations.
+Refer to Note 10 to our condensed financial statements for more information on legal proceedings.